folsomcp/specpolFlow/docs-jb/Tutorials/Contributing.md

 ## Building a local copy of the website

-If you want to create a local copy of the website, you first need a local copy of all the code, see the above 'Setting up with Git' section.
+If you want to create a local copy of the website, you first need a local copy of all the code, so see the above 'Setting up with Git' section.

 The website is built with the [Jupyter Book](https://jupyterbook.org/) package.
 If you don't yet have it, Jupyter Book can be installed with pip or conda, e.g.:
 ```